kenshenn/Barney-m/README.md

 - 🌱 I’m currently learning Flutter 2 <br/>
 - 📫 How to reach me: kenshencu99@gmail.com <br/>
-- ⚡ Fun fact: Looking for a job

 <!--
 **Barney-m/Barney-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.